 The Martin-Brock Student Center is a focal point for student activities and student health and fitness.
 The three-story structure, which was built in 1923, was extensively renovated in 1995.
 The main door of the building opens to a spacious lobby with a lounging area and a big-screen television.
-Extending from the lobby is a hallway lined with student mail boxes, and beyond the lobby is a large game room with pool tables and video games.
-Also on the main level is a snack bar, called “The Hut.”
+Extending from the lobby is a hallway lined with student mail boxes, and beyond the lobby is a large game room with pool tables and ping pong tables.
+Also on the main level is a snack bar, called “The Hut”.

 A gymnasium area is located on the second level of the building.
 This area is used for dances, concerts, basketball, volleyball, and other large-group activities.
 A large track overlooks this area.
 The building also houses offices for student government, the student newspaper and yearbook, and the student radio station.